20 Cool Summer Activities In Korea: Korean Summer 2024

 Summer is one of the best times to get out and join a festival.
 I’ll cover 3 of the top summer festivals below, but if you want a complete guide to all the best festivals in Korea, check out my guide at the end of this section.

-The Boryeong Mud Festival – July 21st to Aug 6th, 2024 (2024 Dates TBC)
+The Boryeong Mud Festival – July 19th to Aug 4th, 2024

 The Boryeong Mud Festival has it all – mud wrestling, mud bathing, extreme mud sports, K-pop concerts, fireworks, a water park, and lots of great beachside restaurants.
 This is the perfect way to cool off during summer in Korea, as well as help your skin feel great.

-Daegu Chimac Festival – Aug 30th to Sept 3rd, 2024 (2024 Dates TBC)
+Daegu Chimac Festival – July 3rd to July 7th, 2024 (2024 Dates TBC)

 Korea has a love of fried chicken and beer which is combined perfectly at the Daegu Chimac Festival.
 The ice cold beer keeps you fresh, while the fried chicken just tastes so damn good!
-This year’s Daegu Chimac Festival runs from August 30 to September 3, 2024.
+This year’s Daegu Chimac Festival runs from July 3 to July 7, 2024.

 Sinchon Water Gun Festival – Aug 12 to Aug 13th, 2024 (2024 Dates TBC)